jazzband/django-auditlog/docs/source/installation.rst

 **Requirements**

 - Python 3.5 or higher
-- Django 1.11 or higher
+- Django 2.2 or higher

-Auditlog is currently tested with Python 2.7 and 3.4 and Django 1.8, 1.9 and 1.10.
+Auditlog is currently tested with Python 3.5 - 3.8 and Django 2.2 and 3.0.
 The latest test report can be found at https://travis-ci.org/jjkester/django-auditlog.

 Adding Auditlog to your Django application